GB127/SJ-rando/README.md

 # Getting started:
     You need to download Python 3.8.
         https://realpython.com/installing-python/
-    Drag the gamefile named Vanilla.nes in the same folder Note : You can rename your file without any issue.
+    Drag the game named Vanilla.nes in the same folder Note : You can rename your file without any issue.
         Note : The capital is important.
 I've never worked with anything that let you select your file or something.
 I personally prefer it with a capital, so for now, I settled with this.
 This is something I'll fix eventually.
     Open the command line on the same folder.